 Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification MM24 CC3: Managing flood risk 140 New development should take place in the areas of lowest risk of flooding, including the potential future risk due to climate change.
-Development should take place within Flood Zone 1, wherever possible.
+Development should take place within Flood Zone 1, wherever. possible.
 The Sequential Test and, where necessary, the Exceptions Test should be used to assess the suitability of proposed development.
 Site-specific flood risk assessments of all sources of flood risk on the site and downstream of the site will be required as appropriate.
-Major development in Flood Zone 1, and all development in Flood Zones 2 or 3, will be permitted where: a. it satisfactorily addresses the mitigation, flood management and design requirements identified in a site-specific Flood Risk Assessment of all sources of flood risk on the site and downstream of the site; and. b. its design incorporates flood resilience measures to allow for increased risk-due to climate change.
+Major development in Flood Zone 1, and all development in Flood Zones 2 or 3, will be permitted where: a, it satisfactorily addresses the mitigation, flood management and design requirements identified in a site-specific Flood Risk Assessment of all sources of flood risk on the site and downstream of the site; and. b. its design incorporates flood resilience measures to allow for increased risk due to climate change.
 Development should take place within Flood Zone 1, wherever possible.
-Within Flood Zone 1 a site-specific flood risk assessment will be required for proposals relating to: a. major development; b. land with critical drainage problems; c. land at increased flood risk in the future; or d. a more vulnerable use on land subject to other sources of flooding.
-All development proposals in Flood Zones 2 or 3 will require a site-specific flood risk assessment.
-Development proposals subject to a site-specific flood risk assessment will only be permitted where: a. the mitigation, flood management, flood resilience measures, and design requirements identified are satisfactorily addressed; and b. the design incorporates flood resilience measures to allow for increased risk due to
+Within Flood Zone 1 a site-specific flood risk assessment will be required for proposals relating to: b. the design incorporates flood resilience measures to allow for increased risk due to

-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification climate change.
-3 5 .
-Development in Flood Zone 3, unless meeting the Exceptions Test, will only be permitted as follows: a.
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification MM25 IN2: Sustainable Transport 151 climate change.
+35. Development in Flood Zone 3, unless meeting the Exceptions Test, will only be permitted as follows: a.
 Flood Zone 3a: 'less vulnerable' uses, including retail and business uses (A and B Use Classes), agriculture and some non-residential institutions (Use Class D1) other than for health services, nurseries and education; and water compatible development; b.
 Flood Zone 3b: water compatible development where appropriate; this zone will be safeguarded to ensure protection of the functional floodplain.
-IN2: Sustainable Transport 151 Development proposals should support have regard to the transport policies of the Local Transport Authority (and where appropriate adjoining transport authorities) and where there are impacts on the national road network be aligned with policies of Highways England Residential and commercial development proposals will be permitted, subject to the provision of: a. safe access, servicing and parking arrangements in accordance with having regard to highways authority guidance and standards; Explanation (extract) 11.3.7 The approach to transport set out in this Local Plan acknowledges that additional transport infrastructure improvements will be largely developer funded, and that public transport provision, for both new and existing services, will also be developer funded where necessary.
-Within and adjacent to Market Harborough, development will be expected to contribute to transport improvement schemes set out in the Market Harborough Transport Strategy 2017-2031, with development within and adjacent to Lutterworth and Magna Park expected to contribute towards transport improvement schemes set out in the A5 Strategy and Action Plan.
+1. Development proposals should support have regard to the transport policies of the Local Transport Authority (and where appropriate adjoining transport authorities) and where there are impacts on the national road network be aligned with policies of Highways England 2.
+Residential and commercial development proposals will be permitted, subject to the provision of: a. safe access, servicing and parking arrangements in accordance with having regard to highways authority guidance and standards; Explanation (extract) 11.3.7 The approach to transport set out in this Local Plan acknowledges that additional transport infrastructure improvements will be largely developer funded, and that public transport provision, for both new and existing services, will also be developer funded where necessary.
+Within and adjacent to Market Harborough Transport Strategy 2017-2031, with development within and adjacent to Lutterworth and Magna Park expected to contribute towards transport improvement schemes set out in the AS Strategy and Action Plan.
 Where the impacts of the development taken cumulatively with other schemes would have a significantly adverse effect on the transport network, the Council will seek measures, including if necessary a financial contribution fairly and reasonably related to the development, to mitigate the impact of the scheme.
 The Market Harborough Transport Strategy 2016 sets out 18 recommendations for transport mitigation measures within and around